pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (2024-03-15)

+### UI Improvements

+1. **Newsletter Signup Component**: Updated the NewsletterSignup component to ensure the subscribe button has the same width as the input field for better visual consistency.
+   - Separated the layout logic for minimal and default variants
+   - Added explicit width classes to ensure proper alignment
+   - Improved responsive behavior with a cleaner implementation

 ### Home Page Reorganization

 We've updated the home page to better showcase our more developed tools: